TritonDataCenter/manatee/docs/user-guide.md

 and diverged primary can be promoted to sync.
 If that happens, your cluster will not be able to accept writes.

-## One Node Write Mode
+## Singleton (One-Node-Write) Mode

-One node write mode (ONWM) is a "special" mode for manatee clusters that have no important data.
-It allows a primary to accept writes without synchronously replicating those trasactions to a sync.
+One-node-write mode (ONWM) is a special mode for manatee clusters that have no important data.
+It allows a primary to accept writes without synchronously replicating those transactions to a sync.
 In fact, with ONWM, any peers that attempt to join the cluster will shut down if they detect another peer is already the primary by looking at the cluster state in zookeeper.

-ONWM is usually enabled when setting up larger systems that will me moved to "High Availability" (HA) configurations later.
+ONWM is usually enabled when setting up larger systems that will be moved to "High Availability" (HA) configurations later.
 To move from ONWM to HA requires downtime.
 An operator would: